kolontsov/node-sslkeylog/README.md

 [![NPM](https://nodei.co/npm/sslkeylog.png)](https://nodei.co/npm/sslkeylog/)

-**sslkeylog** is Node.js module for generating server-side SSLKEYLOG, which can be used later by Wireshark to decrypt SSL connections.
+**sslkeylog** is a Node.js module for generating server-side SSLKEYLOG, which can be used later by Wireshark to decrypt SSL connections.
 This method works with any TLS cipher suite including elliptic curves crypto.

 Further reading about SSLKEYLOG: